The first Indian to have composed Caprices for Western solo violin.

 Has arranged practice level Indian pieces (Geetams) for primary and mid-level Western classical or jazz instrumental students.

 In his own words, Ravikiran has sought to "not merely popularise Indian concerts but Indian concepts".
 His Melharmonic compositions in ragas like Jyotiswaroopini, Deepakam, Janaranjani, Dhavalambari, Kadanakutoohalam, Saraswati and Nattai, have brought several new melodies to the Western classical and jazz world.
-However, his rhythmic structures have often challenged several musicians.
+However, his rhythmic structures have often challenged artistes and orchestras, prompting him to come up with easily playable music at times.
 Ravikiran has also woven concepts such as shrutibhedam (modal shift of tonic) and korvai (melo-rhythmic cadenzas) and suggestively used sarali, jantai and alankaras in some of his compositions.

 Collaborating with composers such as Robert Morris, Timothy Sullivan and Charles Demyunck on various